List of May Bukas Pa episodes and chapters: Synopsis

 The story revolves around Santino (Zaijian Jaranilla), a wide-eyed young boy who was orphaned as a baby before being adopted and raised by Franciscans.
 Living in the fictional town of Barangay Bagong Pag-asa, he eventually discovers the ability to see and speak with Jesus Christ, whom he fondly called “Bro”.
 He also gains the ability to miraculously heal the sick.
 With these special abilities, Santino goes out to help other people with their problems and make a difference in their lives.

-The series focuses on kindness and morality in humanity, depicting a child who believes that there's always a way to rectify mistakes, no matter how serious.
-He trusts that "Bro," his nickname for Jesus Christ, will always guide them with light.
-The show has had a significant impact on many Filipinos, shaping their outlook on life in a positive manner.